Ian Cardozo

 Major General Ian Cardozo AVSM SM is a former Indian Army officer.
 He was the first war-disabled officer of the Indian Army to command a battalion and a brigade.
 He is an amputee due to a war injury.

 Early life

-Ian Cardozo was born to Vincent Cardozo and Diana (née de Souza) Cardozo in 1937 in Bombay, Bombay Presidency, British India.
+Ian Cardozo was born to Vincent Cardozo and Diana Cardozo (née de Souza) in 1937 in Bombay, Bombay Presidency, British India.
 He studied at St. Xavier's High School, Fort and St. Xavier's College, Mumbai.